volosoft/abp-commercial-docs/en/modules/cms-kit/faq.md

 ## Options

-Before using the Faq system, you need to define groups.
-You can use `FaqOptions`. `FaqOptions` can be configured at the domain layer, in the `ConfigureServices` method of your [module] (https://docs.abp.io/en/abp/latest/Module-Development-Basics).
+Before using the FAQ system, you need to define groups.
+You can use `FaqOptions`. `FaqOptions` can be configured at the domain layer, in the `ConfigureServices` method of your [module](https://docs.abp.io/en/abp/latest/Module-Development-Basics).

 ```csharp
   Configure<FaqOptions>(options =>